phaustin/a301_eoas/_sources/week_notes.md

 #### Read for Friday

 -  [my doppler notes](https://drive.google.com/file/d/13rMkduBy7Q68DW5UVXUdkgo48AmbmMDW/view?usp=drive_link)
-   (note my disagreement with Stull Figure 8.32, which doesn't show a phase shift in the reflected wave)
+   (note my disagreement with Stull Figure 8.32, which doesn't show a phase shift in the reflected wave.
+See [slide 6 of these slides](https://www.amherst.edu/system/files/media/1172/Lecture36%2520slides.pdf).
+It won't matter for pulse-pair doppler radar however, because we are comparing two pulses that have both been reflected off of water drops.